MSc in Data Science with Specialization in Computational Linguistics

 3 credits

 This course introduces key concepts and approaches to the study of language and linguistics.
-It provides an overview, with basic terminology, of the major sub-fields of linguistics, investigating the nature, history, and structure of language, and how language relates to the mind, society, and education.
-It provides the basis of investigation in subsequent courses in the MA in SLA program.
+It provides an overview, with basic terminology, of the major subfields of linguistics, investigating the nature, history, and structure of language and how language relates to the mind, society, and education.
+It provides the basis of investigation in subsequent courses in the Computational Linguistics program.
 Students are encouraged to reflect on their own language experience and apply the theories covered in the course to their own linguistic context.

 AHGC7398 Project Report